resplendentHSHI/Fireball-Tournament/README.md

 ## Overview

 The Agent Tournament is a Flask-based web application that allows users to submit AI agents, run tournaments, and view results.
-Agents compete in a game where they must choose between different moves (shield, load, fireball, tsunami, mirror) in a strategic manner.
+Agents compete in a tournament where they must use magical spells (shield, load, fireball, tsunami, mirror) to win as many games as possible.

 ## Project Structure